6.1. Lesson: Creating a New Vector Dataset¶

 Navigate to and click on the menu entry New Shapefile Layer dialog, which will allow you to define a new layer..
 You’ll be presented with the

 Click … for the File name field.
 A save dialog will appear.

 Navigate to the

 It’s important to decide which kind of dataset you want at this stage.
 Each different vector layer type is “built differently” in the background, so once you’ve created the layer, you can’t change its type.

-For the next exercise, we’re going to be creating new features which describe areas.
+For the next exercise, we’re going to create new features which describe areas.
 For such features, you’ll need to create a polygon dataset.

 This has no impact on the rest of the dialog, but it will cause the correct type of geometry to be used when the vector dataset is created.

-Replicate the setup below, then click the Add to attributes list button:
+Replicate the setup below, then click the Add to Fields List button: